 Download: Linkage source data documentation v1.20 (PDF, 200KB, 8 pages)

 CPRD has developed a probabilistic mother-baby link algorithm, based on data recorded in the primary care medical record.
-This links likely mother-baby pairs within the CPRD GOLD database, based on family number plus maternity information from the mother’s primary care record, and the month of birth of newly registered babies.
+This links likely mother-baby pairs within the CPRD GOLD and CPRD Aurum databases, based on household number plus maternity information from the mother’s primary care record, the infant’s month of birth and care records of newly registered babies.